discdiver/new-belgium-ratings/README.md

-# new-belgium-ratings
+# New Belgium Beer Ratings Analysis
-A Juptyer notebook for a scraping, data analysis, and data visualization project that resulted in this Tableau dashboard showing all New Belgium beers with over 300 reviews by average Beer Advocate rating and other characteristics.
+A Juptyer notebook for a scraping, data analysis, and data visualization project that resulted in [this Tableau dashboard](https://public.tableau.com/profile/jeff.hale6436#!/vizhome/NewBelgiumBeerRatings/NewBelgiumBeerAdvocateRatings).
+The interactive dashboard shows all New Belgium beers with over 300 reviews by average Beer Advocate rating and other characteristics.